-Men of a Certain Age
+Fashion Tips for Men of a Certain Age

-Most guys over 40 will admit that they don’t care about men’s fashion and that’s because most of those guys are married or in committed relationships and their significant others do all the caring.
-For the rest of us, transitioning from our 30’s to our 40’s is a real struggle when it comes to receiving fashion advice.
+Most guys over 40 will admit that they don’t care about men’s fashion and that’s because most of those guys are married or in committed relationships, and their significant others do all the caring.
+For the rest of us, transitioning from our 30s to our 40s is a real struggle when it comes to receiving fashion advice.

 We look at the world differently now.
-Most of our goals have been met and we are reaching for new goals which are quite often centered on personal desires rather than professional accomplishments.
+Most of our goals have been met, and we are reaching for new goals which are quite often centered on personal desires rather than professional accomplishments.
 The struggle comes from being comfortable while also denying that we are getting older.
 Some men want to regress rather than embrace their refinement.

 We always hear that one should dress their age.
 We even find humor when we see older people dressing like teenagers.
-I know I do, and it is for that very reason that I actively pursue fashion tips for men over forty.
+I know I do, and it is for that very reason that I actively pursue fashion tips for men over 40.
 I certainly don’t want to be the target of someone’s joke.